79th Venice International Film Festival

 Loss or theft of the accreditation badge have to be reported to the local police authority.
 The Registration Office will duplicate the badge, upon presentation of the police report and a new payment of the original fee you paid, within the times of the issuing office.

-When will submissions open and what’s the deadline?
+When will submissions open?

 May I submit if I do not have a production company?

 Yes, of course.

 Is it possible to submit more than one work?